Let's clear up a few things

 Dark chocolate can be part of a healthy lifestyle if consumed in moderation.
 Dark chocolate is often linked to health because due to the high amounts of antioxidants contained within the dark cocoa solids.
 The darker the chocolate (higher percentage), the greater amounts of these cocoa solids, which also contain many minerals on top of the antioxidant polyphenols.

-Antioxidants, although a part of mainstream western culture now, are still a controvercial topic.
+Antioxidants, although part of mainstream western culture now, are still a controversial topic.
 Their impact on immediate and long term health is still debated.

 As well, Dark chocolate is also a high caloric food.
 Roughly 50% of a cocoa bean is fat, and so a small amount is packed with a lot of calories.
 This is not a negative factor, but needs to be considered.

 Dark chocolate is not a health food, or some sort of superfood.
 However, high quality chocolate is not something to be afraid of if consumed mindfully and with moderation.